lakshysingh156/elite-invariant-systems/README.md

 ---

 <div align="center">
-Built by <a href="https://github.com/lakshysingh156">@lakshysingh156</a> — no template kit, no boilerplate cheating.
+Built by <a href="https://github.com/lakshysingh156">@lakshysingh156</a> — no template kit, no boilerplate.
 </div>